NixOS/nix/doc/manual/src/architecture/store/store.md

 A Nix store can *add*, *retrieve*, and *delete* store objects.

-It can *perform builds*, that is, create new store objects by transforming build inputs, using instructions from the build tasks, into build outputs.
+It can *perform builds*, that is, create new store objects by transforming build inputs into build outputs, using instructions from the build tasks.

 As it keeps track of references, it can [garbage-collect](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) unused store objects.